Superformula/mobile-test/docs/documentation.md

 In additiona it will be easy to all teams follow the pattern in the package approach.

 ## Application
-The application follow the patter page/view, each feature contains the patter feature_page.dart and feature_view.dart
+The application follow the pattern page/view, each feature contains the pattern feature_page.dart and feature_view.dart

 ```
 ├── lib